This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Puerto Morelos

 Puerto Morelos is a small bohemian fishing town located 40 km (25 miles) south of Cancun.
-This quiet beach town has no crowds, clear water, and white sand beaches.
+This quiet beach town has no crowds, clear water (perfect for scuba diving!), and white sand beaches.
 It’s a small town, with almost no tourist facilities and little English spoken.